iammouaz/Hello-Micoverse/README.md

 To get a local copy up and running follow these simple example steps.

 1.Clone The Reop into your local : https://github.com/iammouaz/Hello-Micoverse.git

-2. Open a commend line for same dirctionry of the project folder
+2. Open a commend line for same dirctionry of the project folder .

-3. install npm with command line : npm install
+3. install npm with command line : npm install.

 and you are ready to work on